thinc-org/awesome-stack/src/pages/things/reasonml.github.io.md

 ---

-title: reasonml.github.io
+title: "reasonml.github.io"

 tag:

   - frontend
   - language

-desc: ReasonML is an expressive and safe programming language that combines the simplicity and efficiency of JavaScript with the strong types and safety guarantees of OCaml.
+desc: "ReasonML is an expressive and safe programming language that combines the simplicity and efficiency of JavaScript with the strong types and safety guarantees of OCaml."

-by: onfirebyte
+by: "onfirebyte"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---